andreav/gitlab-selfhosted/README.md

 The goal is to demonstrate how to manage Test Cases as issues in Gitlab, and automatically update their status based on results of test executions.

-It implement some ideas provided in [this Gitlab video](https://www.youtube.com/watch?v=FPEfR4NrG_w)
+It implements some ideas provided in [this Gitlab video](https://www.youtube.com/watch?v=FPEfR4NrG_w)

 A TestCase is tagged downstream of test execution in a pipeline as:
 - master:passed or master:failed